Xilinx/Vitis_Libraries/docs/getting-started-with-vitis-vision.rst

 Array2xfMat
 ^^^^^^^^^^^

 This function converts the input array to xf::cv::Mat.
-The xfOpenCV kernel would require the input to be of type, xf::cv::Mat.
+The Vitis Vision kernel would require the input to be of type, xf::cv::Mat.
 This function would read from the array pointer and write into xf::cv::Mat based on the particular configuration (bit-depth, channels, pixel-parallelism) the xf::cv::Mat was